usri/aks-levelup/Security/README.md

 You need to complete these two steps before starting out on the assignments

 1. Setup environmental variables.
 You can get your cluster name from Azure portal and enter it below.
-If you followed the instruction in the AKS workshop, your AKC cluster resource group name should be *aksworkshop*
+If you followed the instruction in the AKS workshop, your AKS cluster resource group name should be *aksworkshop*

       ```bash
       REGION_NAME=eastus